aulonvishesella/Aphasia-App-Unity/README.md

 # What I learnt

--> Writing scripts in C# to:
+-> Writing scripts in C# for:
-* Recognise human speech (mainly when a user wishes to practice a word)
+* Speech Recogniton (mainly when a user wishes to practice a word)
-* Play Audio, Mute Audio, Add Audio, Delete Audio
+* Avatar Animations
+* Audio (to play,add,delete and mute audio)
-* Proceed and backtrack to different levels
+* Levels (proceed to a level and backtrack to previous level)
-* Track current and previous scores(local storage)
+* Score Tracking (local storage)
-* Allow user to interact with different avatars in the world
+* The ability to allow users to interact with different avatars in the world
-* Allow user to move the avatar around the world
+* Avatar movement
-* Transition to different GUI screens
+* GUI screen transitions

 -> Design:
 * Level Design